 The shadow of the organisational plan

-This type of learning results in organisational change, effected by improvement of people and their behaviour.
+This type of learning results in organisational change, effected by the improvement of people and their behaviour.
 This is the learning that affects the bottom line.
 So, what are the influential factors that make learning effective and commercially viable as well as essential?

 The shadow of the organisational plan